 If having better personal finance is one of your goals, learning to negotiate lower interest rates is an invaluable tool.

-If you don’t love the idea of living frugally while paying off debt, you should look into ways to pay it off faster.
-Most of the time, this entails sending more money towards your debt, but there is another way to speed up your debt repayment, and that’s by lowering the interest rates on your debt.
+If you don’t like the idea of living frugally while paying off debt, look into ways to pay it off faster.
+Most of the time, this entails sending more money towards your debt, but there is another way to speed up your debt repayment, and that’s by lowering the credit card interest rates on your debt.

 By lowering your interest rates, you’ll spend less money paying your creditors and more money reducing your loan principal, which is what brings you closer to financial freedom.

-Rookie negotiators aren’t always successful when requesting lower interest rates, according to a survey by the U.S. Public Interest Research Group.
-About half of the surveyed consumers who requested lower interest rates were successful, and their average rate reduction was about 5.53%.
+According to a U.S. Public Interest Research Group survey, about half of the surveyed consumers who requested lower interest rates were successful, and their average rate reduction was about 5.53%.

 Step 1: Do your homework

-The first step towards a successful interest rate negotiation is to arm yourself with information, and that means learning what other options you have from competing lenders.
-If you have credit card debt, research different options for your debt like lines of credit, low-interest credit cards or balance transfer credit cards.
-If you are carrying your debt, call around to other providers to see if they can offer you a lower rate.
+The first step towards a successful interest rate negotiation is to arm yourself with information.
+Research what other balance transfer offers are available from competing lenders.
+Next, research different options for your debt like lines of credit, low-interest credit cards, or balance transfer credit cards.
+Finally, if you are carrying your debt, call different credit card issuers to see if they can offer you a lower rate.

-It’s important to note here that you shouldn’t let them make a hard inquiry into your credit score, which will negatively affect your credit score temporarily.
-Simply ask the lender for preliminary rates.
-If you find a provider offering a particularly good rate, ask for that information to be emailed to you in case you decide to move your debt there later.
+It’s important to note that you shouldn’t let them make a hard inquiry into your credit score, which will temporarily negatively affect your credit score.
+Instead, ask the lender for introductory rates.
+Then, if you find a provider offering an excellent rate, ask for that information to be emailed to you if you decide to move your debt there later.